thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-3/06-token-based-auth.desc.md

 ## Exercise 2 - Full Stack Crud App with Authentication and Authorization!
 Yay!

 Create a todo application that can have multiple users.
+This will be a full stack application, you'll need to setup a database, express application (api), and an angular application as the front end.

+For the back end, you'll need full CRUD endpoints for the todo items, as well as an endpoint to authenticate the user.

+For the front end, you'll need to use ngRoute to provide access to different users todo's.
+There is no need to use directives.

 Follow these guidelines:

 - Create a seed file with usernames and passwords (3-4 users).
 - Passwords should not be encrypted.
 The purpose of this exercise is to use JWT, password encryption is a stretch goal.
 - Account owners should be able to add, delete, update, and display to do items.
 - Users should be able to see other users todos, but not be able to update and delete them.

 Stretch Goals:

 - Create a user registration page.
 - Store encrypted passwords.
+- Add directives where appropriate.
 - Style the application.